 Cooperative Education is an alternative college program in which students are employed for specific periods of on- or off-campus work.
 This employment is related as closely as possible to each student's course of study and individual interest.
 The blend of classroom theory and practical on-the-job training adds a vital dimension to learning experiences.
 Numerous advantages accrue from the Cooperative Education approach to learning, such as career direction and financial assistance for participating students, a source of manpower for employers, and an avenue to better relate the college to the community.

-A one semester hour Cooperative Education course entitled "A World of Work" is required of all students desiring to participate in the Cooperative Education program.
 A student may participate in the Co-Op Program and earn credit toward degree requirements depending on his/her major.

 In order to be eligible for the Co-Op Program, the student should: